PoorlyDefinedBehaviour/things_to_do/README.md

 I'm mostly interested in working at high quality companies where quality is defined as the people i work with + compensation + the problem to solve + environment + recognition.

+I like this definition of a software engineer by [Teach Yourself Computer Science](https://teachyourselfcs.com/:

+> Why learn computer science?
+>
+> There are 2 types of software engineer: those who understand computer science well enough to do challenging, innovative work, and those who just get by > because they’re familiar with a few high level tools.
+>
+> Both call themselves software engineers, and both tend to earn similar salaries in their early careers.
+But Type 1 engineers progress toward more fulfilling and well-remunerated work over time, whether that’s valuable commercial work or breakthrough open-source projects, technical leadership or high-quality individual contributions.
+>
+> Type 1 engineers find ways to learn computer science in depth, whether through conventional means or by relentlessly learning throughout their careers.
+Type 2 engineers typically stay at the surface, learning specific tools and technologies rather than their underlying foundations, only picking up new skills when the winds of technical fashion change.

 # Things i want to learn or get better at

 ## Long term